-The authors would like to thank our project sponsors and partners, including the George Cedric Metcalf Foundation, the Echo Foundation, York University Faculty of Environmental Studies, the Ontario Climate Consortium, and Efficiency Canada.
-We would also like to thank those that contributed to the development of this report, including the stakeholder participants in our December 2018 workshop.
-Finally we thank Faculty of Environmental Studies MES student Oriana Nanoa and BES student Abdeali Saherwala for their assistance with the project.
+The authors would like to thank our project sponsors and partners, including the George Cedric Metcalf Foundation, York University Faculty of Environmental Studies, the Ontario Climate Consortium, and Efficiency Canada.
+We would also like to thank those that contributed to the development of this report, including the stakeholder participants in a workshop held on this topic in December 2018.